Project

 Project HAPPY’s mission is to promote the well-being of New York City’s children, youth and young adults with disabilities by providing them with individual and team sports and recreational activities.
 In doing so, we aim to impart improved physical health, social skills, and self-confidence in those who are often marginalized as a result of their disability.
 Additionally, we strive to advocate for, and provide awareness of, the needs of urban children, youth and young adults who have disabilities.

-Presently we serve about 150 participants between the ages 6 and 35 who have disabilities such as:
+Presently we serve participants between the ages 8 and 35 who have disabilities such as:

 Project HAPPY’s activities are conducted by specialists in adapted physical education and include swimming, dance, aerobics, frisbee, basketball, softball, soccer, yoga, weight training, table tennis, and arts and crafts.

-The instructors are assisted by a group of approximately 40 volunteers from Hunter College, local high schools, and the community.
+The instructors are assisted by a group of volunteers from Hunter College, local high schools, and the community.

 Project HAPPY is funded by grants and generous donations from people like you.